Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

-One of the question grill enthusiasts has is: Can you leave pellets in the hopper or dump between cooks?
+- Can you leave pellets in hopper or dump them between cooks?

 Leaving Pellets In Grill/Smoker Hopper

-Wood pellets are made of real wood but undergo processing, so they do not behave in the same way when wet.
 For example, if an unprocessed piece of wood gets wet, it will swell and not lose its form.
 Wood pellets are only fit for use if they don’t get wet.
-Once they are wet or dampened, they will turn back into sawdust and be unusable.
+Once pellets are wet or dampened, they will turn back into sawdust and be unusable.

-Can You Leave Pellets In The Hopper or Dump Between Cooks?
+Can You Leave Pellets In Hopper or Dump Between Cooks?

 Most people are unsure about this question and there are two schools of thought: leaving pellets in the hopper or dumping them out between cooks.